Briahna Joy Gray: Career

 From September 2022 to June 7, 2024, she co-hosted The Hills YouTube program Rising opposite Robby Soave.
 Mike Roe of The Wrap noted: "Gray has been a controversial figure, particularly due to her comments about the conflict between Israel and Hamas and the Gaza war."
 In May 2024, she took part in the Dissident Dialogues Festival in Brooklyn, New York, debating whether Israel's war in Gaza is just.
 During the event, she said: "When Hamas is talking about eliminating Israel, it's talking about not killing all of the Jews.
 It's about eliminating the idea of a Jewish state — ending a Jewish state, ending an ethno-nationalist state and having a state more like what we have in the United States of America."
 Gray's comments were condemned by Democratic Representative Ritchie Torres, from New York's 15th congressional district.
 Gray was repeatedly jeered at by the audience for her criticisms of Israel.
 The New Republic reported that after the debate she told the moderator, podcaster Konstantin Kisin: "This is the most Islamophobic, racist audience I've ever seen.
 It's disgusting.
 I hope someone drops a bomb on this entire building."

 On June 4, 2024, Yarden Gonen, the sister of Israeli hostage Romi Gonen, was interviewed on Gray's Rising show.
 Wrapping up the discussion, Gray said:

+I'm just going to push back against [Gonen's] implication that in Michigan which has the largest Muslim and Arab population in America that there is any threat of terrorism from our own people, and I would like to clarify also that one of the rationale [sic] that was presented for 9/11 was disgust with America's support of Israel's continued occupation of Palestine--so that's neither here nor there.
+I really do hope that Netanyahu agrees and Israel agrees to the ceasefire deal that could bring all the hostages including your sister home, and I'm sure many people watching are praying for her safety.

 To which Yarden Gonen responded, referring to sexual and gender-based violence in the October 7 attacks:

+Thank you, me too, and I really hope that you [Gray] specifically will believe women when they say that they got hurt.